 The Thai language is, in many ways, one of the easiest languages in the world to learn.
 Its grammatical structure is dead simple, requiring little more than the ability to string uninflected words together in the right order.
 No conjugation.
 No tenses.
 No persons.
 No genders.
 No voices.
 No cases.
 No morphological changes whatsoever.

 True, there are 44 letters and tons of vowels that go all over the place.
-Plus, yeah, the tones which you need to master in order to prevent an unfortunate event wherein you call someone's mother a dog.
+You also need to be mindful of the tones in order to prevent misunderstanding.
 But that's about it.
 How hard is it to learn those two things?

 If you think Thai is difficult, try Russian or Arabic.

 When you grow up speaking a loosely-structured language such as Thai, the English grammar can present a challenge.
 I once lived a hellish life trying to master the general rules of English grammar while committing to memory the 100,765 exceptions to those rules.
 The quality of my life drastically increased only when I stopped caring.